 Luckily, you don’t have to go that far to get better at writing blog titles.
 You could commit to doing it for 30 minutes each week or 10 minutes a day and still see a difference.
 Figure out what level of practice you can fit into your life and start doing it.

 If you have a blog, you’re probably already doing keyword research to help you figure out what your audience is thinking about, looking for, and the terminology they use when doing so.
 Put that information to work in your blog titles.

 You want to be using the language your customers use.
 It’s good both to improve SEO of your blog posts (which help people find them) and for getting them to click on the post once they see it.
 You do want to be careful that you don’t try to force a target keyword into a blog title awkwardly, but if your blog post is on the subject you’re targeting, you should be able to include the keyword naturally.

 5. Write Multiple Blog Titles for Every Post.

 I get it.
-You just did all that hard work of writing the post.
+You just did all that hard work of researching website copywriting tips and writing the post.
 You’re ready to be done and get it out there!
 But as we’ve already mentioned, all that hard work is worth a lot less if people don’t click to read your post.
 That means your title has a disproportionate amount of power versus the rest of your post and you’ve got to get it right.

 Some experts recommend spending as much time working on blog titles as you do on the blog post itself.
 If you do that, you may well find the difference in results is worth the extra time.
 At the very least though, commit to writing several blog titles for every post you publish (in addition to the headline writing practice you’ve committed to).
 Share your headlines with friends or co-workers to get feedback.
 This will accomplish two things at once: